AudioToolAgent: An Agentic Framework for Audio-Language Models: Acknowledgments

-This work was supported by the Dutch Research Council (NWO 406.20.GO.030 to Prof. Elia Formisano), the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. EINF-14224, Data Science Research Infrastructure (DSRI; Maastricht University) and the Dutch Province of Limburg.
+This work was supported by the Dutch Research Council (NWO 406.20.GO.030 to Prof. Elia Formisano), the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. EINF-14224.
+GW and JJ acknowledge funding by the Federal Ministry of Education and Research of Germany (BMBF) under grant no. 01IS24085C (OPENHAFM), under the grant 16HPC117K (MINERVA) and under the grant no. 01IS22094B (WestAI - AI Service Center West), as well as funding by EU Horizon under grant no. 101214398 (ELLIOT) and co-funding by EU from EuroHPC Joint Undertaking programm under grant no. 101182737 (MINERVA) and from Digital Europe Programme under grant no. 101195233 (openEuroLLM).